St. Rita Scholarships and Financial Aid

-Beginning with the 2017-18 school year, young men in 8th Grade who will form the Class of 2022 will be awarded academic scholarships based on their scores on the St. Rita Scholarship Test held in December.
+Young men in 8th grade may be awarded academic scholarships based on their scores on the St. Rita Scholarship Test held in December.
 Students will be tested in (3) subject areas: Math, English and Reading, and the average of their three sub-scores* will determine the amount of the academic scholarship.
 St. Rita will award automatic academic scholarships based on the National Percentile (NP) scores*.
 The test given will be the HSPT (High School Placement Test).
-The criteria below will be used to determine the academic award amounts:
+The criteria below, updated to reflect the Class of 2023 and beyond, will be used to determine the academic award amounts:

 *National Percentile Score* based on their three sub-score average will earn: